Vaccinations finally...Lake Mills teachers, firefighters, EMS vaccinated against COVID-19

 As a part of phase 1A, teachers, fire and EMS personnel, considered essential workers, were vaccinated by the Jefferson County Health Department this week.

-“We were notified about a week ago that some of our staff qualified in Group 1A,” said Tonya Olson, district administrator.
+“We were notified about a week ago that some of our staff qualified in Group 1A,” said Tonya Olson, Lake Mills Area School District administrator.

 Those staff members included speech and language pathologists, occupational therapists, special education teachers and paraprofessionals as well as health room assistants.